|Dave's Favorite 240s

 more boost than the engine could use.
 I don't know

-how driveable the car was on the street, but who cares?
-It could
+how well the car drove on the street, but it could

 fry the tires at a whim and turn mid-13 second quarter mile